 - Facilitates preparation and readiness for ART events – Assists the team in preparation for ART activities, including PI Planning, System Demos, and the Inspect and Adapt.

 - Supports estimating – Guides the team in establishing normalized estimates and helps the team understand how to estimate Features and Capabilities.

 Sourcing the Role

 The Scrum Master can be a part-time or full-time role, depending on the size of the team, the context, and other responsibilities.
-However, at Enterprise scale, it can be a challenge to “sell” the need for a full-time Scrum Master for each Agile Team.
-After all, if the enterprise is organizing 100 new Agile Teams, it probably isn’t economically or politically practical to take 100 full-time development team members and assign them to these new duties—duties that don’t include development or testing.
-Nor is it economically viable to hire a full- or half-time consultant for each team to help them learn and master the new methods.
+However, at Enterprise scale, it can be a challenge to sell the need for a full-time Scrum Master for each Agile team.
+After all, if the enterprise is organizing 100 new teams, it probably isn’t economically or politically practical to take 100 full-time development team members and assign them to these new duties—duties that don’t include development or testing.
+Nor is it economically viable to hire a full- or part-time consultant for each team to help them learn and master the new methods.
 That could kill the transformation before it even gets started, and before the teams have had a chance to prove the value of the role.

-Therefore, SAFe takes a pragmatic approach and assumes, in general, that the Scrum Master is a part-time role assumed by a member SAFe Agile Team.
-During initial SAFe adoption, however, the role may be more intensive; at this stage the organization may find it beneficial to use SAFe Program Consultant (SPCs), who are either internal or external, to coach the teams while they become experienced in Scrum and SAFe.
+Therefore, SAFe takes a pragmatic approach and assumes, in general, that the Scrum Master is a part-time role.
+During initial SAFe adoption, however, the job may be more intensive.
+At this stage, the organization may find it beneficial to bring external consultants on board to coach the teams while they become experienced in Scrum and SAFe.
 These outside consultant Scrum Masters will often coach multiple teams in the organization.

 Learn More www.scrumalliance.org.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.